ketaniaaa/scrolltroll/README.md

 #To-Do

-- tabination mainly on design pages + media queries
-- styling forms media queries
+- do more page??
+- fix style guide
-- top id for aiart and ixd
+- add ixd page
 - proof read articles
 - add microformats/headers and meta data for forms
-- updated wireframes and annotations
+- add form wireframes
 - writing: new reflections x2, update prep and rationale, ai and art.
-- add popup window for location form